enolte/po/docs/expression-testing-status.md

 # Expression Testing

-Current status tables.
+Current status tables are below.

 Tests are implemented per-expression, where expressions are partially [sorted into levels by number of operators](./expression-testing-by-num-operators.md).
 Verification is generally limited to levels 0 - 2, with some additional expressions with more than 2 operators already verified.
 Expressions at level > 2 will be systematically unit-tested as time available.

 The following tables summarize expressions at level 2 which have been systematically tested and verified.
 Compiler front-end limitations prevent translation of a single translation unit with all level 2 expressions.